Pyramid inch: History

-Taylor and his followers, who included the Astronomer Royal of Scotland Charles Piazzi Smyth (1819–1900), also found numerous apparent coincidences between the measurements of the pyramids and the geometry of the earth and the solar system.
+Taylor and his followers, who included the Astronomer Royal of Scotland Charles Piazzi Smyth (1819–1900), also found numerous apparent coincidences between the measurements of the pyramids and the geometry of the Earth and the Solar System.
 They concluded that the British system of measures was derived from a far more ancient, if not divine, system.
 During the 19th and early 20th centuries, this theory played a significant role in the debates over whether Britain and the United States should adopt the metric system.

 The theory of Taylor and Smyth gained many eminent supporters and detractors during the following decades, but by the end of the 19th century it had lost most of its mainstream scientific support.
-The greatest blow to the theory was dealt by the Egyptogist Flinders Petrie (1853–1942), whose father was a believer.
+The greatest blow to the theory was dealt by the Egyptologist Flinders Petrie (1853–1942), whose father was a believer.
 When Petrie went to Egypt in 1880 to perform new measurements, he found that the pyramid was several feet smaller than previously believed, including the missing capstone.
 This so undermined the theory that Petrie rejected it, writing "there is no authentic example, that will bear examination, of the use or existence of any such measure as a ‘Pyramid inch,’ or of a cubit of 25.025 British inches."

 The pyramid inch now appears to have no significant scientific support.
 No direct evidence for it has ever been found.